 During high school the author became obsessed with the mercury lamp.
 It was all he cared about.
 The author's obsession affected his then school buddy, Dimitris K., who after a while started buying huge mercury lamps of the 1,000 W range himself.
 The author's fascination was contagious in some strange way.
-The author went so far as to actually steal 2 kg's of metallic mercury from the school's physics lab, with the help of Dimitris K. Subsequently this guy was told to stay clear of the author and the author and him eventually parted, because his parents probably foresaw that the author's future smelled 'trouble'.

 One day while starting up the lamp, the author took a peak under the lamp's white coating.
 He had no idea what the white stuff under the bulb's surface was, but noticed that whatever device was hiding under the outer bulb, produced light which was quite different from the light of the entire lamp, seen from the outside of the white coating.
 The striking contrast between the greenish-blue inner light and the pink outer glow, intrigued him.
 This was the start.

 The author started searching for ways to see more.
 He acquired a set of cheap prisms and started investigating the spectrum of this lamp.
 The author was 13 years old at the time.
-The author's father saw this interest and although he was away from home, when he died in 1986, the author found this small brand new hand-held spectroscope in his Father's personal belongings.
+The author's father saw this interest and although he was away from home, when he died in 1986, the author found this small brand new hand-held spectroscope in his father's personal belongings.

 The culmination of the author's efforts to investigate the Mercury vapor lamp, led to a large collection of lamps based on the criterion that each member of this collection should have a different spectrum.

-Here is the author's latest spectroscopic investigation into the world of light sources, over a period of almost 30 years.
+This is the author's latest spectroscopic investigation into the world of light sources, over a period of almost 30 years.
 During these years, technology changed, most Mercury vapor lamps in his neighborhood were replaced with Sodium vapor and Metal Halide lamps, but the author's first fascination with the original Mercury vapor lamp, remains alive to this day.

 Mercury expresses most of the author's character traits very well, so during his investigations he developed a strange attraction to the element Mercury, itself.
 In high school he stole 2 kg's from the physics lab (later returned) and gradually acquired small quantities of it and kept some for personal use.
 The author also used to wear a mercury pendant.
 Essentially all that this author is (from a scientific standpoint) is the result of his fascination with the mercury vapor lamp and the element Mercury.